openalpr/doc/source/on_premises.rst

 Windows
 .........

-The alpr video utility is included in the latest `OpenALPR Windows Installer <http://deb.openalpr.com/windows/openalpr-latest.exe>`_.
+The alpr video utility is included in the latest `OpenALPR Forensic Plate Finder Installer <http://deb.openalpr.com/windows-forensic/openalpr-forensic-latest.exe>`_.

-After the agent is installed, the video utility will be located in the [install_directory]\bin directory.
+After the agent is installed, the Forensic Plate Finder will be located in the [install_directory]\bin directory.

 Linux
 .........